2013 World Series: Game 1

-Boston Hall of Famer Carl Yastrzemski threw the ceremonial first pitch, as he had done before Game 1 in 2004 and 2007.
+Boston Hall of Famer Carl Yastrzemski threw the ceremonial first pitch, as he had done before Game 1 in 2004 and 2007 while Mary J. Blige sang the national anthem.
 After Boston starter Jon Lester pitched a scoreless top half of the first inning, St. Louis ace Adam Wainwright found trouble in the bottom of the inning.
 He walked leadoff batter Jacoby Ellsbury and after an out, Dustin Pedroia singled.
 Wainwright then got David Ortiz to ground to second base, but Matt Carpenter's flip was mishandled by shortstop Pete Kozma, ending the possibility of a double play.
 Initially, the Cardinals had been awarded a force-out at second base, but after conferring, the umpires ruled that Kozma never had control of the ball, and Pedroia was reinstated at second base.
 With the bases loaded and one out, Mike Napoli doubled to left-center, scoring Ellsbury, Pedroia and Ortiz, the latter after Shane Robinson misplayed a carom off the wall.
 In the bottom of the second inning, Stephen Drew led off with a pop-up in front of the pitcher's mound.
 Wainwright and catcher Yadier Molina both converged, but both let the ball drop for a leadoff single.
 David Ross then singled to center field, followed by a flyout by Ellsbury.
 Shane Victorino then hit a ground ball to deep short, but Kozma again mishandled it, his second error of the game, and once again the bases were loaded with one out.
 Pedroia then singled under the glove of a diving David Freese to make the score 4–0.
 Ortiz then hit a deep fly to right field, but was robbed of a grand slam by Carlos Beltrán.
 Ross did tag and score to give Boston a 5–0 lead.
 Beltrán would leave the game, with Robinson moving to right field, and Jon Jay taking over in center.
 Meanwhile, Lester was brilliant for the Red Sox, pitching 7 2/3 scoreless innings.
 The Red Sox added to their lead in the bottom of the seventh with Ortiz hitting a two-run home run off Kevin Siegrist to give them a 7–0 lead.
 After the Red Sox plated another run in the eighth inning, the Cardinals finally got on the board with Matt Holliday leading off the ninth with a home run off Ryan Dempster.
 Dempster recovered and closed out the 8–1 victory by striking out Matt Adams.
 Lester was accused of using a foreign substance on his glove, but he claimed that it was just rosin, which is legal, and the Cardinals organization elected to not file a complaint.